deso-protocol/dips/dips/dip-6.md

     * Mint: Creates DAO coins for the caller only if they are the own the profile associated with the DAO coin being called
     * Burn: Destroys DAO coins held by the caller
     * DisableMinting: Prevents new coins from ever being minted.
 Must be called by the owner of the profile associated with the DAO coin.
+    * TurnOnTransferApproval: Sets TransferApprovalStatus = 1
+      - Can only be triggered if TransferApprovalStatus = 0
+    * TurnOffTransferApproval: Sets TransferApprovalStatus = 0
+    * PermanentlyDisableTransferApproval: Sets TransferApprovalStatus = 2
 * \_connectDAOCoinTransfer
   - This will be virtually identical to [\_connectCreatorCoinTransfer](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/block_view_creator_coin.go#L1463), only it will act on the DAOCoin balances in the db, rather than on the CreatorCoin balances
+  - Additionally, when transfer approval is turned on, we only allow transfers to/from the profile owner.
+This is a bit of a hack, but it fully solves for the use-case of wanting a profile owner to approve transfers between other parties.
+To implement an approval UI, a smart service would simply need a derived key from the transferrer with permission to execute a transfer once the owner approves.
+The smart service can then execute the transfer from the transferrer to the owner to the transferee as an atomic unit only after the owner approves the transfer in the UI.
+To implement this constraint in consensus, the \_connectDAOCoinTransfer function should error immediately unless the following condition is met:
+    * profileOwnerIsInTransfer := (profile owner is recipient) || (profile owner is sender)
+    * if (TransferApprovalStatus == TransferApprovalOn) && !profileOwnerIsInTransfer {
+      - error
+    * }

 ## Deployment
 We will need to set a hard fork block height for \_connectDAOCoin and \_connectDAOCoinTransfer.